saitaiky/notebook/docs/docs/cloud-computing/aws/development/elastic-beanstalk.md

 ### 2 default alarms in ASG

 The Auto Scaling group in your Elastic Beanstalk environment uses **two Amazon CloudWatch alarms** to trigger scaling operations.
-The default triggers scale when..
+The default triggers scale when the average **outbound network traffic** from each instance
-- the average outbound network traffic from each instance is higher than 6 MB
+- is higher than 6 MB
 - or lower than 2 MB over a period of five minutes.

 ## Permission